-This guide will show different types of sewing machines that stitch together the features you need to achieve the best results.
+The machine’s size and weight, included accessories and options are important factors to consider.
+This overview explains the different types of sewing machines and stitches together the features you want to achieve the best results.

-Even the best sewing machines will seize if they are not regularly cleaned and serviced.
-Be sure to consult your sewing machine manual and follow the recommended maintenance schedule and instructions.
+Tip: Even the best sewing machines will seize up if they’re not regularly cleaned and serviced.
+Consult your sewing machine manual and follow the recommended maintenance schedule and instructions.

 - Best for beginners learning to sew